151st Rifle Division: Lvov–Sandomierz Offensive

 During June the division was moved to the 18th Guards Rifle Corps of 1st Guards Army, still in 1st Ukrainian Front.
 In the regrouping that preceded the offensive the Front command decided to widen the sectors held by the 1st Guards and 13th Armies in order to concentrate several other armies on attack sectors.
 1st Guards took over the entire sector held by 38th Army and part of that held by 60th Army.
-When the offensive began on July 13 the 1st Guards Army was deployed on a 118km-wide sector with 12 rifle divisions, of which five were in reserve.
+When the offensive began on July 13 the 1st Guards Army was deployed on a 118 km-wide sector with 12 rifle divisions, of which five were in reserve.
 The Army was assigned a supporting role in the offensive, prepared to back up 38th Army to its north with its reserve divisions and the 4th Guards Tank Corps once that Army penetrated the German front.
-From July 14-20 the Front's northern armies successfully penetrated the deep German defenses on the Rava-Ruska and Lviv axes and with all available German reserves committed or already destroyed the Front prepared to expand the offensive on the direction of Drohobych.
+From July 14–20 the Front's northern armies successfully penetrated the deep German defenses on the Rava-Ruska and Lviv axes and with all available German reserves committed or already destroyed the Front prepared to expand the offensive on the direction of Drohobych.
 1st Guards and 18th Armies had been fighting local actions during this first week in order to pin German forces in place.

-1st Guards Army went over to the general offensive on the morning of July 21 and after dislodging the rearguards advanced from 6-22km during the day.
+1st Guards Army went over to the general offensive on the morning of July 21 and after dislodging the rearguards advanced from 6–22 km during the day.
 The Army's commander, Col. Gen. A. A. Grechko, was now ordered to develop an aggressive offensive and capture Stanislav by the end of July 24.
-From July 24-26 the Army continued to advance against stubborn resistance and took Stanislav on the 27th.
+From July 24–26 the Army continued to advance against stubborn resistance and took Stanislav on the 27th.
 In recognition of its part in this victory the 626th Rifle Regiment would be awarded the Order of the Red Banner on August 10.
 During that month the 1st Guards Army, along with 18th Guards Corps, was assigned to 4th Ukrainian Front, which was preparing to enter the Carpathian Mountains.